CONTROLS ENGINEERING ACADEMY

 A Simple Process

-The conveyor stops running when an operator presses the Stop button or a pallet is detected at the end of the conveyor by a sensor.
+• The conveyor stops when an operator presses the Stop button or when a sensor detects a pallet at the end

-How would we write a PLC program to control this process based on these requirements?
+How would we write a PLC program to control this process?

 Ladder Diagram

-One of the most common programming languages for PLCs is Ladder Diagram, a high-level, visual programming language that resembles electrical schematics.
-In the picture below, you can see what the logic for controlling the conveyor process would look like.
+One of the most common PLC programming languages is Ladder Diagram, a high-level, visual programming language that resembles electrical schematics.
+This language uses familiar electrical symbols, making it intuitive for engineers with electrical backgrounds.

 Wrap Up